 Frequent infections or unusual bruising/bleeding may indicate that cancer is affecting blood cell production, especially in leukemia or bone marrow disorders.

-If you notice these symptoms alongside a high eosinophil count, it is important to consult your healthcare provider for further investigations.
+If you notice these eosinophilia cancer symptoms along with a high eosinophil count, it is important to consult your healthcare provider for timely evaluation and further investigations.

 Causes and Risk Factors of Cancer